Azure/autorest.csharp/docs/mgmt/polishing.md

 ## Rename a parameter in an operation

 There is a configuration that allows you to change the parameter names in an operation.
-For instance
+For instance,
 ```yaml
 parameter-rename-mapping:
   VirtualMachines_CreateOrUpdate: